craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 My grave-bound secret.

+On my person I keep...
-In my pockets I keep Mary's gift to me - the painting she titled "Home" - my equipment
+- Mary's gift to me - the painting she titled "Home"
+- my small bag of
+- the equipment given to me when I joined the war (which I assume includes some firearm, ammo, powder, and a uniform)

 Around others, I keep my head down.
 I'd rather not interact with people unless I have to, unless they're interesting to me for some reason.
 And even then, I am afraid I may reveal too much about myself, and they will use this to hurt me.